goshiphq/goship-cms/content/blog/what-is-dry-van-shipping.md

   Dry vans are large, enclosed boxes, usually no longer than 48-53 feet.
 These containers represent the usual truck that you will most likely see on the road.
 Dry vans are called ‘dry’ because they
 postedAt: 1568782843000
 news: false
-description: Dry van freight shipping is one of the most common ways to ship goods.
-Explore how to move freight in a dry van trailer and get a fast dry van quote.
+description: Dry van shipping is one of the most effective ways to deliver your freight with no interruptions.
+Learn how to properly use a dry van trailer in your shipping operations.
 altText: Dry Van Shipping
 image: images/copy-of-goship-website-image-template-1024-x-768-px-7-.png
 ---
-Whether you are shipping full truckload or less-than-truckload freight, chances are you are using dry van shipping.
-Dry vans are the most commonly used trailer types within the trucking industry as they allow the transport of large amounts of goods and almost every kind of commodity.
+Whether you are shipping full truckload or less than truckload freight, using dry van trailers can enhance your transit efficiency.
+Dry vans are the most commonly used trailer types within the logistics industry as they allow you to move different amounts of goods fast and easily due to their high availability.

 ## What is a dry van trailer?

 Dry vans are [large, enclosed boxes](https://www.plslogistics.com/blog/dry-van-shipping-8-facts/), usually no longer than 48-53 feet.
 These containers represent the usual truck you will most likely see on the road.
-Dry vans are called ‘dry’ because they ship dry freight without requiring temperature or climate control.
-Because these trailers are closed and protected, dry van shipping is the best way to protect freight from external influences like the weather.
+Dry vans are called ‘dry’ because they ship freight without requiring temperature or climate control.
+Because these trailers are fully enclosed and protected, dry van shipping is the best way to protect freight from external influences like bad weather or temperature fluctuations.

 ## When should you use dry van shipping?

+Dry van shipping can adapt to any transportation mode you choose.
+If you are shipping many orders and need the whole trailer's space, you can pick [full truckload](https://www.goship.com/posts/when-should-you-switch-to-full-truckload-shipping) shipping and fill the whole dry van with your items.
+This will guarantee you timely delivery and complete safety of your goods.
+In case you don't have too many packages to move and looking for a cost-effective solution, you may consider [less than truckload](https://www.goship.com/posts/ltl-freight-shipping-for-beginners) shipping.
+That is, you will share a dry van with other business owners and only pay for the space required to locate your boxes.

-It is not hard to figure out which trailer type to use, regardless of how much you are shipping with FTL or LTL.
-Dry vans will work for both businesses and individual shippers.
+Besides, dry vans will work for both businesses and individual shippers.
 Clothes, furniture, consumer packaged goods, and equipment are just some of the commodity types that can be moved with dry vans.
-Generally, you are good to deploy dry vans for mostly everything, except:
+Generally, you are good to deploy dry van shipping for mostly everything, except:

 * If your freight is perishable and requires temperature control or monitoring
 * If your freight is too big or bulky to fit in a dry van